rabidaudio/rabid.audio/src/projects/synth/clk.md

 ### TODO

-- Integrate rotary encoder
+- Assemble and verify PCB
-- Design and print PCB
+- Fix software
 - Design panel cuts and decals
 - Assemble PCB and verify
 - Cut and decal panel